hardebayobakare/Math_Test_Tool/README.md

    ```
    DATABASE_URL="postgresql://postgres:your_password@localhost:5432/touchbistro"
    ```
    Replace `your_password` with your actual PostgreSQL password.
-Assuming you used the default configuration during postgres installation.
-Otherwise adjust port and database user in the url accordingly.

 5. Install dependencies:
    ```bash